randle51/Enigma.D3/Enigma.D3.CodeGen/README.txt

 This will update version information and search for some core pointers and constants in the exe file.
 The -deploy switch updates the shared project Enigma.D3.Core.Generated in the solution.
 If the switch is omitted, copy-paste the files manually (output created next to generator).
+Some offsets might not be found unless there is a minidump present (see below).

 In order to update  Enigma.D3.Core and Enigma.D3.Assets we need a minidump of a D3 process.
 The game needs to be fully initialized, getting to the login screen is enough.
 The minidump needs to be located